Let’s ask the oracle

 Parking for the Night

-After we had experienced that archeological sites were open to visit, we were happy that we could also visit Delphi and the famous oracle.
-Delphi lies at the slope of Mount Parnassus, North of the Gulf of Corinth.
-What is the archeological site today was under cover and even had a village on top not so long ago.
+After we had experienced that archaeological sites were open to visit, we were happy that we could also visit Delphi and the famous oracle.
+Delphi lies on the slope of Mount Parnassus, North of the Gulf of Corinth.
+What is the archaeological site today was under cover and even had a village on top not so long ago.
 The villagers had to be convinced to move to a different location before excavations could start.

 Ruins of the ancient temple of Apollo

-The myth goes that Zeus decided to establish an oracle at the center of the world.
+The myth goes that Zeus decided to establish an oracle at the centre of the world.
 In order to find the suitable location, he let loose two eagles, one flying towards the East and the second towards the West.
-The two eagles met above Delphi indicating that this was the center of the world and navel of the earth.
+The two eagles met above Delphi, indicating that this was the centre of the world and navel of the earth.

 Temple of Apollo, where Pythia made her prophecies